History

 - Leaders Corps: One of the first things that Howard Crocker did as Physical Director at the Central YMCA was to organize a Leaders Corps, which was to become a model for other YMCAs across Canada.

-- Limited Membership, $2: covering the use of the Reading Room, Parlours, Social Privileges, Debating Society and Chess Club.
+- Limited Membership, $2: Use of the Reading Room, Parlours, Social Privileges, Debating Society, and Chess Club.

-- Educational Ticket, $3: covering all the above and the Evening School (on payment of class fees).
+- Educational Ticket, $3: Covered all of the above and the Evening School (on payment of class fees).

-- Full Ticket, $5: covering all of the above and the Gymnasium, Bowling Alley and Baths.
+- Full Ticket, $5: Covered all of the above and the Gymnasium, Bowling Alley, and Baths.

-- Sustaining Ticket, $10 and over: covering all the above, the use of gymnasium locker, and admission to any of the educational classes (excepting French, German and elocution).
+- Sustaining Ticket, $10 and over: Covered all of the above, the use of the gymnasium lockers, and admission to any of the educational classes (excluding French, German, and elocution).
 This ticket is intended for businessmen and others who desire to help in the financial support of the Association.

 1901

-- In 1901 Howard Crocker conducted the first summer school in physical work in Toronto for 14 YMCA physical directors.
-Football, lacrosse, basketball and tennis were the leading features of the summer department.
+- In 1901, Howard Crocker conducted the first summer school in physical work in Toronto for 14 YMCA physical directors.
+Football, lacrosse, basketball, and tennis were the leading summer program features.

 1902

 - The Broadview Boys’ Fall Fair first opened in 1902 as part of the program offered by the Broadview Boys’ Institute under the direction of C. J. Atkinson.
-When the Institute amalgamated with the Toronto YMCA in 1910 the fair continued to take place on the Broadview YMCA property until WWII.
+When the institute amalgamated with the Toronto YMCA in 1910, the fair continued to take place on the Broadview YMCA property until the First World War.

 1904